 - Download and complete the Shared Leave - Organ Donor - Giving (MS Word) form.

 - Submit the form to your supervisor for completion.
-Then your supervisor will forward it on to your Human Resources leave specialist.
+Then your supervisor will forward it on to your HR leave specialist.

-Once donated, the hours are deducted from your leave balance.
+- Once donated, the hours are deducted from your time off balance.

 Returning unused donations

 If the recipient of your donated hours does not use those hours, HR will return the unused hours to you.
-Once they are returned, you may use them for your own leave needs or donate them to someone else.
+Once they are returned, you may use them for your own time off needs or donate them to someone else.